asurati/aoc-2022/README.md

 puzzle.

 The input file is named `input.txt`, while the sample file is named `sample.txt`.
-In a situation where the puzzle provides more than one samples, the sample file names can be deduced by reading `main.scm` for that puzzle - they will mostly be `sample.0.txt`, `sample.1.txt`, and so on.
+In a situation where the puzzle provides more than one samples, their file names can be deduced by reading `main.scm` for that puzzle - they will mostly be named as `sample.0.txt`, `sample.1.txt`, and so on.

 ## To run
 To run on Gambit: